-neug e runus
+Hedge funds

-Balance, beginning of year \$ 12.4
+Balance, beginning of year \$12.4

 Actual return on plan assets still held at end of year 1.1

-Balance, end of year \$ 13.5
+Balance, end of year \$13.5

 Within the equity securities asset class, the investment policy adopted by the Investment Committee provides for investments in a broad range of publicly-traded securities ranging from domestic and international stocks and small to large capitalization stocks.
 Within the fixed income securities asset class, the investment policy provides for investments in a broad range of publicly-traded debt securities ranging from domestic and international treasury issues, corporate debt securities, mortgages and asset-backed issues.
-In the cash and other investments asset class, investments may be in cash and cash equivalents and other investments, which may include hedge funds and private equity not covered in the classes listed above, provided that such investments are approved by the Investment Committee prior to their selection.
-Within the global balanced strategies, the investment policy provides for investments in a broad range of publicly traded stocks and bonds in both domestic and international markets as described in the asset classes listed above.
-In addition, the global balanced strategies can include commodities, provided that such investments are approved by the Investment Committee prior to their selection.
+In the cash and other investments asset class, investments may be in cash and cash equivalents and other investments are approved by the Investment Committee prior to their selection.
+Within the global balanced strategies, the investment policy provides for investments as described in the asset classes listed above.
+In addition, the global balanced strategies can include commodities, provided that such investments are approved by the Envestment as described in the asset classes listed above.
+In addition, the global balanced strategies can include commodities, provided that such investments are approved by the Envestment as a described in the asset classes listed above.
+In addition, the global balanced strategies can include commodities, provided that such investments are approved by the Investment committee prior to their selection.